Shanks-btc/Valiquo/README.md

 # Valiquo

-**The first negotiated-price payment layer for AI agents buying live intelligence data — with every settlement independently verifiable on-chain.**
+**The first negotiated-price payment layer for AI agents buying live intelligence data, with every settlement independently verifiable on-chain.**

 Most AI agents pay a flat rate for every API call, whether the request is worth $0.0001 or $10 to them.
 Valiquo replaces the fixed price tag with a real, live negotiation, propose a price, get accepted, countered, or rejected, settled instantly in USDC via Circle Gateway and x402 on Arc Testnet.
 Every settlement is also logged permanently on a dedicated on-chain contract, so anyone can independently verify real usage without trusting our server at all.

 **Live app:** [valiquo.xyz](https://valiquo.xyz)
 **GitHub:** [github.com/Shanks-btc/Valiquo](https://github.com/Shanks-btc/Valiquo)
-**Demo video:** [link]

-Built for the Lepton Agents Hackathon (Circle × Arc × Canteen).

 ---